valeriangalliat/authy-user-client/README.md

 authy-user-client dump
 ```

-1. Retrieve the Authy ID from a country code and phone number.
+1. Retrieve the Authy ID from a country code and phone number, creating
+   a new Authy account if necessary.
 1. Register a new Authy device for that account using the selected
    method (push, call or SMS).
 1. Retrieve all the apps registered for that account and for each of